redsofa/zmq-soundtouch/README.md

 3) - ./python/`cache`.py - Project that connects to ZeroMQ TCP PUB socket, creates a cache containing a list of recent SoundTouch notification messages	and makes them available over a ZeroMQ Router socket.

-4) - ./go/src/github.com/redsofa/`collector` - Project that connects to ZeroMQ TCP PUB socket, notificaton receives messages and passes them on to WebSocket clients.
+4) - ./go/src/github.com/redsofa/`collector` - Project that connects to ZeroMQ TCP PUB socket, receives notification messages and passes them on to WebSocket clients.
 Project also connects to ZeroMQ Router socket to get a list of most recent messages.
 In addition, it serves static web content.

 Project Topology :